DoctorDragon/l4d2-tourney-rules/rules.md

 #####5.3 Casting
 The players agree that the matches may be casted according to the usual process.
-Servers should have room for up to two casters, two cameramen, and an admin.
 Access to mumble servers for ‘war rooms’ is appreciated but not required.

 #####5.4 Spectators and admins

 ######5.4.1 Requests for Oversight
-Any team may request that an admin be present at their match.
+Any team may request that an admin or an admin-approved party be present at their match.
 The staff will honor reasonable requests to the best of their ability, weighing conflicting obligations, the significance of the match to the tournament results, and the seriousness of concerns about improper behavior that